Rabbits that are considered pets should be entered in the Pets project.

 Þ Exhibit a poster on a topic from your manual.

 Þ Action Display/Demonstration.

-There can be one champion and one reserve champion rabbit poster for each level.
+There will be one champion and one reserve champion poster overall per species.
 Level 1 is grades 3-5, Level 2 is grades 6-8,and Level 3 is grades 9-12.The overall grand champion will be selected from all of the livestock/animal posters.

 4-H Rabbit Show Rules

 1. Each member shall keep a complete, accurate, and up-to-date record.
 Records shall be checked at least once during the year prior to fair time.

 2. All 4-H rabbits must be pedigreed or purebred.

 3. All animals must be in possession by May 15.